ashlyn046/RA_MLE/README.md

 # MLE Logistic Demand Estimator

-This project implements a Maximum Likelihood Estimation (MLE) model to estimate parameters of a logistic demand function based on simulated data.
+This project implements a simple Maximum Likelihood Estimation (MLE) model to estimate parameters of a logistic demand function based on simulated data.

 ## Overview